msanvarov/gin-rest-prisma-boilerplate/README.md

 ---

 ### 🛠️ Prerequisites

-#### Docker, Mongo, and Redis 🐳
+#### Docker 🐳

 - Please make sure to have docker desktop setup on any preferred operating system to quickly compose the required dependencies.
 Then follow the docker procedure outlined below.

-- Please make sure to have MongoDB locally, or utilize Mongo on the cloud by configuring a cluster in atlas.
-Then grab the connection string and modify the following [line](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/docker-compose.yml#L17).

-- Since this boilerplate comes with Prisma, Prisma must be setup and configured.
-A detailed Prisma setup tutorial can be found [here](https://www.prisma.io/docs/get-started/01-setting-up-prisma-existing-database-GO-g003/).
+- A detailed Prisma setup tutorial can be found [here](https://www.prisma.io/docs/get-started/01-setting-up-prisma-existing-database-GO-g003/).

-- Prisma is required for session management.
-It can be setup using `choco`, `brew` or manually using `wget` or `curl`.
-Please see the following documentation on [setup instructions](https://redis.io/topics/quickstart).
+- Redis configuration can be found in the [configuration yaml file](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/env-config.yaml#L10)

-**Note**: Docker Desktop comes free on both Mac and Windows, but it only works with Windows 10 Pro.
-A workaround is to get  [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)  which will bypass the Windows 10 Pro prerequisite by executing in a VM.
+**Note: Docker Desktop comes free on both Mac and Windows, but it only works with Windows 10 Pro.
+A workaround is to get  [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)  which will bypass the Windows 10 Pro prerequisite by executing in a VM.**

 ### Dep 📦

 - Dep is a package manager for Go.
 It aids in managing packages for any golang application.
 To get dep, please type in the following command: `$ curl https://raw.githubusercontent.com/golang/dep/master/install.sh | sh`

-**Note: If on Windows, please use Git Bash or WSL where curl is included by default**
+**Note: If on Windows, please use Git Bash or WSL where curl is included by default.**

 ---